ahmedmadbouly186/instabug_backend_challenge/README.md

 ```bash
 docker-compose up --build
 ```
+if the bash closed with error 'service X is unhelathy' so please run the command docker-compose up again ,its happens sometimes because the dependencies
 ## System Overview

 This application is a chat system designed to efficiently manage chats and messages for multiple applications.
 The system uses a Rails server with Sidekiq for background job processing, Redis for atomic operations and concurrency control, and Elasticsearch for advanced search capabilities.